grafana/tempo/docs/sources/tempo/traceql/_index.md

 {resource.service.name = "frontend" && name = "POST /api/orders"}
 ```

-When using the same Grafana stack for multiple environments (e.g., `production` and `staging`) or having services that share the same name but are differentiated though their namespace, the query looks like:
+When using the same Grafana stack for multiple environments (for example, `production` and `staging`) or having services that share the same name but are differentiated though their namespace, the query looks like:

 ```
 {